alloverse/allovisor/README.md

 1. Install CMake 3.13.0 or newer
 2. Install Lövr 0.13 or later (or follow the distribution instructions to use the embedded version)
 3. `mkdir build && cd build && cmake ..` to prepare to build
+4. In build, `make alloverse-dist` to build `Alloverse.app`.
+5. You could now just double-click Alloverse.app, but then you'd need to recompile for each change.
+Instead, you can start it from the command line together with lodr to auto-reload whenever you change any lua source file.
+From `build`:

+`./Alloverse.app/Contents/MacOS/lovr ../deps/lodr ../lua`

-4. In build, `make allonet` to build liballonet. `cpath` will be set up to find it from the lua folder.
+You could also `make allonet` and use the regular Lovr visor like below. cpath is set up to find `liballonet.so` in `build` next to `lua`.
+Run it from the project root like so:
-5. Start Lövr with the `lua` folder as the Lövr app, and optionally add `deps/lodr` before it too for auto-reload.

-fish: `/Applications/LÖVR.app/Contents/MacOS/lovr (pwd)/deps/lodr (pwd)/lua`
-bash: `/Applications/LÖVR.app/Contents/MacOS/lovr $(pwd)/deps/lodr $(pwd)/lua`
+`/Applications/LÖVR.app/Contents/MacOS/lovr deps/lodr lua`

 ### Windows

 TBD

-### Oculus Quest, with hard-linked allonet
+### Oculus Quest, with hard-linked allonet, from a Mac

 1. Install Android Studio if you haven't already.
 2. [Enable developer mode on your Quest](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-device-setup-quest/).